UnvLabs/site/docs/tutorial/variables/variables.md

 # is the same as
 x =  'John'
 ```
-At the present there's no diffrence in UNV unlike other langauges.
+At the present there's no diffrence in UNV , **unlike** other langauges.
 ## Yes , There case-sensitive

 Variable names are case-sensitive.